Congratulations on your success, you are now qualified to apply for a firearms licence!

 1. Wait for your results in the mail.
 You need to wait for your course results to arrive in the mail (3-6 weeks).
 However, right now, while you wait – you can start filling out your PAL application so you are ready to submit it as soon as your results arrive in the mail.
 Your instructor will finish processing the course paperwork in the next day or two after the course finishes so that your course results can be promptly sent to the Firearm Safety Education Service of Ontario (FSESO) in Orillia ,Ontario for final processing, validation, and then subsequent mailing to you as soon as possible.

 2. Send in your application.
 Once you have your course results from the FSESO, you can submit your PAL application.
-NOTE: If you filled out the PAL application while you were waiting for your results in the mail – you can just press the “send” button immediately!
+NOTE: If you filled out the PAL application while you were waiting for your results in the mail – you can just scan a copy of your course reports and add them to the application press the “submit” button immediately!

 In detail